Abdessamad139/UGPFM/README.md

 **./coursera/review_complete_data_final.csv** : contains "100K Coursera’s Course Reviews" dataset.

-**./coursera/data_difficulty_user.csv** : contains "Coursera Course Dataset" coursera dataset.
+**./coursera/data_difficulty_user.csv** : contains "Coursera Course Dataset" dataset.

 **./UGPFM_FAST/pylibfm**: the official implementation of FM based on (https://github.com/coreylynch/pyFM).

 **./UGP/UGP.py**: the implementation of UGP that generates feature interactions. it is based on (https://github.com/zhuangAnjun/Glomo).

-**setup.py** : the build file for cython it contains the compilations options to produce the .c file from the .pyx file.
+**setup.py** : the build file for cython.
+It contains the compilations options to produce the .c file from the .pyx file.

 **UGPFM_fast.pyx**: Cython file. it will compiled automatically to a .c file thanks to "setup.py"